 - 1/2 cup Chopped Red Cabbage

-Combine all ingredients in a large bowl and mix, and season with salt and pepper.
+Combine all ingredients in a large bowl, and mix.

-Lay rice paper flat on a clean surface, and spoon 1/3 cup of mixed ingredients onto paper.
-Try to arrange ingredients in a line in the center of the rice paper.
+Lay rice paper flat on a clean surface.
+Spoon 1/3 cup of mix onto paper.
+Arrange ingredients in a row in the center of the rice paper.

 Gently fold 2 sides of the rice paper over the fruit and veggies.